Lead in Drinking Water

 - Testing public water supplies

 MDH keeps track of blood lead levels in Minnesota.
-MDH also makes sure children and pregnant women who have high blood lead levels get help to reduce lead risks.
+MDH also makes sure children and pregnant women with high blood lead levels get help to reduce lead risks.
 Through outreach, MDH helps people learn about the risk of lead and how to reduce contact with lead.
 MDH provides guidance for:

 - Lead in Well Water Systems